-Have you ever thought about how COVID-19 has been classified as a pandemic disease?
+Have you ever thought about why COVID-19 has been classified as a pandemic disease?

 Many people have wondered the same thing.
 As research continues to examine the spread of the novel coronavirus, many people wonder how COVID-19 Pandemic became a global crisis so rapidly.